heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 The Dockerfile specification defines the following instructions (among others):

-- `FROM`: specifies the base image
+- `FROM`: specifies the base image.
-- `ARG`: specifies an argument to be passed to the build command
+- `ARG`: specifies an argument to be passed to the build command.
-- `RUN`: runs a command in the container
+- `RUN`: runs a command in the container.
-- `COPY`: copies files from the build context to the container
+- `COPY`: copies files from the build context to the container.
-- `CMD`: specifies the command to run when the container starts
+- `CMD`: specifies the command to run when the container starts.
-- `ENTRYPOINT`: specifies the entry point of the container
+- `ENTRYPOINT`: specifies the entry point of the container.
-- `ENV`: specifies an environment variable
+- `ENV`: specifies an environment variable.
-- `EXPOSE`: specifies the port to expose
+- `EXPOSE`: specifies the port to expose.
-- `WORKDIR`: specifies the working directory
+- `WORKDIR`: specifies the working directory.
-- `VOLUME`: specifies a volume
+- `VOLUME`: specifies a volume.

 A Dockerfile is then used to build a Docker image.
 The Dockerfile is passed to the `docker build` command.
 The `docker build` command builds the image from the